 - If your dog barks when he sees his lead come out, don’t clip on the lead until he is calm

 - When your dog jumps up on you, turn your back to ignore them, so they learn that jumping means removal of attention

 Find a trainer near you that uses positive dog training methods

 It’s important to note that dog training is not quick.
 Teaching house etiquette and basic obedience will take time, so be patient.
 Puppy school is just the foundation for further training your dog.

-Find a force free positive reinforcement dog trainer near you.
+Find a force-free positive reinforcement dog trainer near you.

 Reviewed by Louise Newman, Let’s Go Fido, Delta-accredited instructor and Member of the Association of Pet Dog Trainers Australia

 Barry Eaton author of Dominance in Dogs?
 Fact or Fiction?

 Delta Accredited Instructors and Delta Teachers Derell Sayer, Kathy Wilson and Kerrie Haynes-Lovell (Delta Society of Australia)